 A lot of knitters have issues like hand pain, grip problems, or arthritis.
 They are unable to work with the regular knitting needles, as it triggers pain and discomfort.
 So should they give up on their most beloved hobby?
 No!
 Square knitting needles are the perfect option for them!

 The square edges of the needles ensure that the needles don't roll away on a surface.
 This makes these needles a convenient choice.
-You wouldn't have to worry about the needles rolling against each other either.

 These are usually ergonomically designed.
 So typically, you can have square knitting needles in any material that you are comfortable with.